Stephen Hurray 8/10/2019

 Gonda (who is Stephen’s sister’s husband; Stephen’s mother’s son-in-law [Stephen’s brother in law?]), because Stephen Hurrei’s mother died approx.. a year

 after this letter of 1927 was written and perhaps needed some closure.
-The body was never

-To: Teresa Trimboli at U.
+Per: (in brown text is Teresa's responses!!)
+Teresa Trimboli at U.

 of Dayton (a point of